So you want to join our staff...

 The Marketing & Events Coordinator works with Editor-in-Chief and writer to schedule book readings, ebook signing events, and whatever else is need to make sure everyone knows what ebook we've published.
 The MEC will record and edit events when possible, then upload the videos to the press' YouTube page for our audience.
 The MEC also makes sure that the literary world knows of Stasia Press and what it stands for.

-The Impressive Reads Reviewer finds tomes of poetry or multicultural literature that are noteworthy and reviews them.
+The Impressive Reads Reviewer finds buzzworthy tomes of poetry and reviews them.
 The goal here is to help shape Stasia Press' vision by recommending books from authors that the press would like to publish.
-These are novellas and chapbooks written by living authors whose works have something to contribute to literary canon.
+These are chapbooks written by living authors whose works have something to contribute to literary canon.
 One book review per month is all that is required.

-If you're still reading this page (remember these gigs are internships) and still want to join our ranks, then email us stating your interest along with a PDF version of your resume.
+If you're still reading this page and still want to join our ranks, then drop us a line stating your interest along with a PDF version of your resume.
 Those who do not follow the instructions will not be considered.